This article discusses Croatian citizenship by descent, its eligibility requirements, benefits, and application procedure.

 That’s a really big pro because, in many other European countries, you would have to give up your primary citizenship just to get the new one, and that wouldn’t always make sense for many Nomad Capitalists.

-Another great pro is that Croatia is part of the European Union and having its passport would give you full EU rights to live, work, travel, and study anywhere in the Union.
+Another great pro is that Croatia is part of the European Union and Schengen Zone, and having its passport would give you full EU rights to live, work, travel, and study anywhere in the Union.

 Finally, Croatian citizenship means that you’d have that many more options in both your personal life as well as in your financial one.